11 Ways To Decorate With Dried Hydrangeas For Fall

 I like to harvest a lot of the blooms in late August because they are usually just about perfect for drying that time of the year.

-how do you make a dried hydrangea wreath
+how to make a dried hydrangea wreath

 A dried hydrangea wreath is fairly simple to make.